Interactive work on the compute nodes

 srun python [my_script.py]

-where [my_script.py] is the path to a Python script, for example srun python ~/my_script.py.
+where [my_script.py] is the Python script (including the path if it is noth in the current directory), for example srun python ~/my_script.py.

 Not all Python scripts are suitable for an interactive session.
 This will be demonstrated by two Python example scripts.